 In the course of a year, there are many different jobs.
 Once you finish a job, it’s easy to default to the same drop cloth for the next one.
-Not a problem if it’s the same type of job, but if you don’t have a decent variety of cloths on hand, you’re inviting complication—and potential liability—for not properly prepping your site.
+Not a problem if it’s the same type of job, but if you don’t have a decent variety of cloths on hand, you’re inviting complication—and potential liability—for not properly preparing your site.

 Lucky for you we are here to help!
-We’ve compiled a list to give you the rundown of Trimaco’s top 5 drop cloths—and which to use in different situations:
+We’ve compiled a list to give you the rundown of best drop cloths—and which to use in different situations:

 Canvas Drop Cloths: Trimaco’s Canvas Drop cloths are tried-and-true, reusable, and are made from full panels, with no remnants or scraps.
 Consider a weight of 6 ounces for smaller, easier jobs and 12 ounces for heavy duty and absorbent protection.
 The cotton canvas fabric is perfect for protecting job sites from dirt, foot traffic, paint, stains and more.
 Best for non-slip surfaces like carpet, concrete and subfloor.

-Stay Put Canvas Slip Resistant Drop Cloth: When you’re working on slippery floors (laminate, tile and hardwood), but still need good protection, use this two-layer slip-resistant cloth.
+Stay Put Canvas Plus Drop Cloth: When you’re working on slippery floors (laminate, tile and hardwood), but still need good protection, use this three-layer slip-resistant cloth.
 The top layer is made with absorbent canvas fabric to catch even the messiest spills and splatters.
 The middle plastic layer eliminates leaks, while the non-slip bottom layer prevents slipping.
 The Stay Put Canvas Plus Drop Cloth is 300 percent more slip-resistant than a traditional 8-ounce-weight canvas cloth.

 Rubber-Duckie Butyl-Coated Backed Drop Cloth: An economical choice that’s also leak resistant and reusable.
 This butyl drop cloth is great for heavy painting jobs or those that involve liquids.